prologin/stechec2/doc/rules.rst

 Debugging
 =========

-Debugging or testing the rules require starting a server and multiple clients.
+Debugging or testing the rules requires starting a server and multiple clients.
-This process is simplified by the ``stechec2-run`` utility, but it still require you to have the champions compiled locally.
+This process is simplified by the ``stechec2-run`` utility, but it still requires you to have the champions compiled locally.
 This setup is not straightforward and may not even reproduce a specific bug if the champions generate random actions.